gaviral/sde/_human_instructions.md

 npm run dev
 ```

+If you update the project and new dependencies are introduced (for example
+`@monaco-editor/react`), run `npm install` again before attempting a build.

 The web app stores progress in your browser's `localStorage`.
 Use the Settings
 sidebar to download or upload a backup if needed.